 Mariina Skala – Mary’s Rock

-To bask in a sunset on our first day exploring, Northern Hikes took us to Mary’s Rock, a lookout point very few visitors ever find.
+To bask in a sunset on our first day exploring, we headed to Mary’s Rock, a lookout point very few visitors ever find.
 Once a watchtower used to spot forest fires Mariina Skala is now where local lovers, poets, and photographers go to bid farewell to the setting sun.

 Gabrielina Stezka – Gabriela’s Trail

 Gabriela’s trail begins at the steps of the U Forta hotel mentioned above, and meanders through a green conifer forest before gently climbing up into sandstone mountains.
 It offers hikers of all ages an up close and personal acquaintance with the sandstone formations that form the skeleton of the Bohemian Switzerland national park.

 Six kilometers of relatively easy hiking on a Sunday morning brought us to the most famous landmark in Bohemian Switzerland…